RilDev/stylize/README.md

 git run build
 ```

-Note: there is a `pre-commit hook` that will run this commend every time the project is commited.
+Note: there is a `pre-commit hook` that will run this command every time the project is committed.

 ## Todo